 Program Overview

-The Doctor of Medical Science (DMSc) Program at Marshall B. Ketchum University is dedicated to the ongoing pursuit of academic excellence and the continuous professional growth of physician associates and assistants.
-This program offers either a six-month or 12-month program for graduates of ARC-PA accredited PA schools seeking the degree, Doctor of Medical Science (DMSc).
+The Doctor of Medical Science (DMSc) Program at Marshall B. Ketchum University is dedicated to the ongoing pursuit of academic excellence and to the continuous professional growth of physician assistants and associates.
+This program offers a 12-month program for experienced PAs and a six-month bridge program for recent graduates of ARC-PA-accredited PA schools seeking the degree, Doctor of Medical Science (DMSc).

-Three Concentrations
+Two Concentrations

-There are two one-year concentrations: 1) PA Education and 2) Health Administration and Leadership.
-The PA Education concentration is designed for PAs who currently teach at one of the more that 300 accredited U.S. PA schools or aspire to do so.
+The DMSc program has two concentrations: 1) PA Education and 2) Healthcare Administration and Leadership.
+The PA Education concentration is designed for PAs who currently teach at one of the more than 300 accredited U.S. PA schools or aspire to do so.
 The Healthcare Administration and Leadership concentration targets PAs in leadership roles or those seeking increased administrative and/or leadership responsibilities.
-The third concentration, Advanced Professional Practice, is a six-month bridge program for recent PA school graduates, offering focused training in healthcare administration and leadership.
+Both concentrations are available for the one-year and six-month Bridge program.
 All concentrations emphasize scholarship and include training in writing and submitting an academic manuscript to a medical journal.

 Scholarly Project

 All students will complete an Evidence-Based Medicine course.
-Those in the 12-month programs will take three courses leading to a publishable manuscript, while bridge program students will achieve this through one course.
+Students in the 12-month programs will take three courses leading to a publishable manuscript, while bridge program students will achieve this through one course.
 The Scholarly Project Course aims to guide students in developing and completing a publishable manuscript.
 This includes conducting a comprehensive literature review, creating a structured academic outline for writing and formatting, navigating the manuscript submission process, responding to peer review feedback, and reflecting on the process for self-improvement.

 Research